ucbrise/piranha/README.md

 * Use the `--figure` and `--table` flags to run data generation for each of the paper's figures/tables.
 They're fairly automatic and should run without intervention.

-(As of 6/23, code to make the process of comparing raw results with table figures is sorely lacking.
-Coming to the repo a few days after?
-Update to the latest state of `main` to get the full monty.)
+* Generate each figure/table with the `--generate` flag.
+You can run the evaluation script on partial results and the results will reflect those partial values.
+Figures generate `.png` files in `artifact_figures/artifact` while table replication generates JSON.
+You can compare to the paper figures/tables generated into `artifact_figures/paper` from hardcoded data.

 * **Very important note on timing.** Unfortunately, MPC still requires a significant amount of time (~30 hrs/training run) on a larger network like VGG16.
 A conservative estimate is that for Figure 5 alone, > 270 computation-hours are required to replicate the full figure.
 We've included a `--fast` flag if you'd like to replicate every other datapoint first (will still require a number of compute-hours), then come back to the VGG-based values.

-* Use `--verbose` if something isn't working and you want to take a look at the raw output.
+* Use `--verbose` if something isn't working and you want to take a look at the raw output or need an error message.
 In the backend, we use Ansible to communicate with each of the machines in the cluster.

 ## Build